Mass and rate of hierarchical black hole mergers in young, globular and nuclear star clusters: Results

-where $N_{\lambda}$ is the number of sources predicted by the model, $\mu_{\lambda}$ is the predicted number of detections during $T_{obs}$, $\theta$ are the GW parameters, $\mathcal{L}^{k}(d | \theta)$ is the likelihood of the $k$th detection and $p_{\lambda}(\theta)$ is the distribution of the model as a function of $\theta$.
+where $\theta_i^k$ is the $i-$th posterior sample for the $k-$th detection and $N_s^k$ is the total number of posterior samples for the $k-$th detection.
+To compute the prior term in the denominator, we use a Gaussian kernel density estimation.

 In practice, for each model, we generate a catalog of a fixed number of sources (fixed to $50 000$ sources), such that the sources are distributed according to the merger rate density of the model.
-Each entry of the catalog is represented by a set of parameters $\theta={\mathcal{M}_{c},\,{}q\,{},z}$ where $\mathcal{M}_{c}$ is the chirp mass of the source, $q$ the mass ratio, and $z$ the redshift that was set to take values between 0 and 2.
-Using kernel density estimation, we can then use this catalog of sources to compute the model distribution $p_{\lambda}(\theta)$ at each value $\theta$.
-Finally, the number of sources $N_{\lambda}$ is computed using the merger rate density estimation, while the expected number of detections is evaluated following the usual approach involving the computation of VT.
-More details on this procedure are described in \cite{mandel2018} and \cite{bouffanais2019}.
+Each entry of the catalog is represented by a set of parameters $\theta=\{\mathcal{M}_{c},\,{}q\,{},\chi_{\rm eff},\,{}z\}$, where $\mathcal{M}_{c}$ is the chirp mass of the source, $q$ the mass ratio, $\chi_{\rm eff}$ is the effective spin and $z$ the redshift, that was set to take values between 0 and 2.
+More details on this procedure are described in \cite{mandel2018} and \cite{bouffanais2021}.